Illinois Senate career of Barack Obama: Later Senate career

 After losing the primary for U.S. Congress to Bobby Rush, Obama worked to repair relations with black politicians and clergy members, telling them he bore no grudges against the victor.
 He also became more responsive to requests for state funding, getting money for churches and community groups in his district.
 Senator Trotter, then the top Democrat on the Senate Appropriations Committee, said in 2008 that he knew Obama was responding more to funding requests "because the community groups in his district stopped coming to me".

+In November 2000, Obama voted in support of tax public funding for the renovation of Soldier Field (the stadium of the Chicago Bears).
+While the public funding of the renovation was controversial, the legislation to do so passed the Illinois Senate in a 33–24 vote and soon after passed the Illinois House.
+During his first campaign for president (in an August 2007 Democratic candidates debate held at Soldier Field), Obama defended this vote (when questioned about it by moderator Keith Olberman); arguing that the renovation was beneficial to economic development in Chicago and had created jobs.
+In 2015, as president, Obama opposed the future use of tax-exempt funding for professional sports venues.

 In September 2001, Democrats won a lottery to redraw legislative districts that had been drawn ten years earlier by Republicans and had helped ensure ten uninterrupted years of Republican control of the Illinois Senate.
 At the November 2002 election, the Democratic remap helped them win control of the Illinois Senate and expand their majority in the Illinois House to work with the first Democratic Illinois governor in 26 years.

 In January 2003, Obama became chairman of the Health and Human Services Committee, after six years on the committee and four years as its minority spokesman.
 The new Democratic majority allowed Obama to write and help pass more legislation than in previous years.
 He sponsored successful efforts to expand children's health care, create a plan to provide equal health care access for all Illinois residents, and create a "Hospital Report Card" system, and worker's rights laws that protected whistleblowers, domestic violence victims, equal pay for women, and overtime pay.

 His most public accomplishment was a bill requiring police to videotape interrogations and confessions in potential death penalty cases.
 Obama was willing to listen to Republicans and police organizations and negotiate compromises to get the law passed.
 That helped him develop a reputation as a pragmatist able to work with various sides of an issue.
 Obama also led the passage of a law to monitor racial profiling by requiring police to record the race of drivers they stopped.

-In February 2002, Obama introduced SB 1789, which would have adopted instant-runoff voting (IRV) for congressional and state primary elections in Illinois and authorized IRV for local elections, although it did not ultimately pass.
-He resigned from the Illinois Senate in November 2004 following his election to the U.S. Senate.
+In February 2002, Obama introduced SB 1789, which would have adopted instant-runoff voting (IRV) for congressional and state primary elections in Illinois, and authorized IRV for local elections, although it did not ultimately pass.
+He resigned from the Illinois Senate in November 2004, following his election to the U.S. Senate.